 Paloma Picasso is one of the world’s most acclaimed jewelry designers and a fashion icon.
 Celebrated for her bold color palettes, geometric forms and visionary aesthetic, her extraordinary designs are inspired by her travels and the exotic places she has called home.

-Born in Paris in 1949 to artist Pablo Picasso and Françoise Gilot, Picasso spent her childhood in Paris and the South of France surrounded by artists, immersing herself in the vibrant culture and intellectual zeitgeist.
+Born in Paris in 1949 to artists Pablo Picasso and Françoise Gilot, Ms. Picasso spent her childhood in Paris and the South of France surrounded by artists, immersing herself in the vibrant culture and intellectual zeitgeist.
 After attending the Université de Paris at Nanterre, she became a theatrical costumer and stylist for avant-garde productions in Paris.

 Her talent for jewelry design soon emerged on the theatrical stage.
 In a moment of inspired improvisation, she created necklaces from gem-set bikinis designed for the Folies Bergère, which captured the attention of theater critics.
 Encouraged by this early success, the designer pursued formal schooling in jewelry design.
 A year later, Ms. Picasso presented her first efforts to her friend, famed couturier Yves Saint Laurent, who immediately commissioned her to design jewelry to complement his collections.
 Later, she designed gold jewelry for the House of Zolotas, where she honed her innate skills and talent.